Ayana V. Jackson facts for kids

 Ayana Vellissia Jackson was born in Livingston, New Jersey and raised in East Orange, New Jersey where her family has long held residence.
 Her grandmother Angenetta Still Jackson, is a descendant of Leah Arthur Jones—a member of the founding family of New Jersey's first Black Settlement, Lawnside, New Jersey.
 Her grandfather, J. Garfield Jackson, was Essex County's first African American principal.
 The city of East Orange later named Jackson Academy elementary school after him.
 She traveled to Ghana in 2001, where she visited her family's compound in North Odorkor.
 During this trip she produced her first photography series, "Full Circle: A Survey of Hip Hop in Ghana."

-Jackson initially studied sociology and photography during her undergraduate years at Spelman College.
-She continued her training while at the Berlin University of the Arts, and at a series of photography residencies including the Bakery Photographic Collective and Cité Internationale Universitaire de Paris, France.
+Jackson initially studied sociology and photography during her undergraduate years at and received her B.A. in Sociology from Spelman College in 1999.
+In 2005, at the invitation of professor Katharina Sieverding, she studied critical theory and large-format printing at Berlin University of the Arts and continued her training at a series of photography residencies including the Bakery Photographic Collective and Cité Internationale Universitaire de Paris, France.

 Her photographic series "Full Circle: A Survey of Hip Hop in Ghana," "Viajes Personales," and "African by Legacy, Mexican by Birth" have been exhibited in association with Gallery MOMO (Johannesburg, RSA), Rush Arts Gallery (US), A Gathering of the Tribes (US), Galerie Peter Herrmann (Germany), Mexican Museum (US) the Franklin H. Williams CCC/African Diaspora Institute (US) and Culturesfrance (FR), the US State Department and the World Bank.